How to Install Shiplap on Walls

 Shiplap is a trending wall treatment that mimics historic shiplap – the horizontal planks on a ship’s exterior.
-Providing a beach bungalow style or a rustic farmhouse look, shiplap can transform any room.
+Shiplap can transform any room in your home by providing a beach bungalow or rustic farmhouse look.

 Below are the instructions for how to install shiplap correctly.
 We’ll also share how Neighborly® professionals can help you make this project a breeze with their services and friendly advice.

 Shiplap Installation Supplies

 As with any DIY job, you need some tools before you can get started.
 Here are the tools that you’ll need before you can install shiplap on your walls: